⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Schrödinger, Inc.

-Provides a physics-based computational platform for drug discovery and materials science, primarily offering software solutions to accelerate R&D.
+Provides a physics-based computational platform used by biopharmaceutical companies to accelerate drug discovery and materials science.

 1